Homotopies and transcendental extensions in colouring problems: Atanassov Conjecture

 \begin{proof} Fix a geometric realization of $P$ with algebraically independent coordinates.
-Suppose that there is no full-coloured simplex coloured differently than simplices of $S$.
-The sum of volumes induced by the appropriate homotopy remains constant and equal to $Vol(P)$.
-By our assumptions every simplex labelled differently than simplices in $S$ collapses under the homotopy (since at least two of its vertices are mapped to the same point).
-Hence, we get that $Vol(P)$ is equal to $\sum_{s\in S}n_s Vol(s)$ with $n_s\in\mathbb{Z}$.
-However, $Vol(P)$ is linearly independent from $\{Vol(s_i)\}_{s\in S}$, since expression for $Vol(P)$ obtained from generalized shoelace formula contains monomials corresponding to every facet of $P$, and $S$ must be lacking some of them, a contradiction. \end{proof}
+Suppose that there is no fully-colored simplex colored differently than simplices of $S$.
+The sum of volumes induced by the appropriate homotopy remains constant and equal to $\textup{Vol}(P)$.
+By our assumptions, every simplex labeled differently than simplices in $S$ collapses under the homotopy (since at least two of its vertices are mapped to the same point).
+Hence, we get that $\textup{Vol}(P)$ is equal to $\sum_{s \in S} n_s \textup{Vol}(s)$ with $n_s \in \mathbb{Z}$.
+However, $\textup{Vol}(P)$ is linearly independent from $\{\textup{Vol}(s_i)\}_{s \in S}$, since the expression for $\textup{Vol}(P)$ obtained from the generalized shoelace formula contains monomials corresponding to every facet of $P$, and $S$ must be lacking some of them, a contradiction. \end{proof}

-\section{Ky Fan's lemma}
+\section{Ky Fan's Lemma}

 Our next step is to prove Ky Fan's lemma, again using the volume method and algebraically independent coordinates.
-The proof below is similar to the original proof by Ky Fan and can be considered as a more algebraic reformulation, showing that the pairing argument used in \cite{kyfan} can be understood on the level of algebraic expressions associated to the volume.
+The proof below is similar to the original proof by Ky Fan and can be considered as a more algebraic reformulation, showing that the pairing argument used in Fan \cite{kyfan} can be understood on the level of algebraic expressions associated with the volume.

-If $P$ is a centrally symmetric polytope homeomorphic with $\mathbb{B}^n$, with $T$ being the triangulation of $P$ which restricts to centrally symmetric triangulation on the $\partial P$, we call the labelling of the vertices of $T$ a \emph{Fan labelling} if: \begin{itemize} \item labels are from $\{-m,-m+1,\ldots,-2,-1,1,2\ldots,m-1, m\}$ for some $m\in\mathbb{N}$; \item opposite vertices on the $\partial P$ are labeled by opposite numbers; \item there is no edge in $T$ with vertices labeled by opposite numbers. \end{itemize}
+If $P$ is a centrally symmetric polytope homeomorphic with $\mathbb{B}^n$, with $T$ being the triangulation of $P$ which restricts to a centrally symmetric triangulation on $\partial P$, we call the labeling of the vertices of $T$ a \emph{Fan labeling} if: \begin{itemize} \item labels are from $\{-m,-m+1,\ldots,-2,-1,1,2,\ldots,m-1, m\}$ for some $m \in \mathbb{N}$; \item opposite vertices on $\partial P$ are labeled by opposite numbers; \item there is no edge in $T$ with vertices labeled by opposite numbers. \end{itemize}

-\begin{theorem}[Ky Fan's lemma] Let $P$ be a centrally symmetric polytope, homeomorphic with $\mathbb{B}^n$, with $T$ being a triangulation of $P$ which restricts to a centrally symmetric triangulation on the $\partial P$.
-Suppose that $T$ is endowed with a Fan labelling.
-Then there is an odd number of alternating $n$-simplices in $T$, where a simplex is alternating if it is coloured by $n+1$ distinct colours in such a way that when they are ordered by absolute value, they signs alternate. \end{theorem}
+\begin{theorem}[Ky Fan's Lemma, \cite{kyfan}] Let $P$ be a barycentric derived subdivision of the octahedral subdivision of the $n$-disk $\mathbb{B}^n$, with $T$ being a triangulation of $P$ which restricts to a centrally symmetric triangulation on $\partial P$.
+Suppose that $T$ is endowed with a Fan labeling.
+Then there is an odd number of alternating $n$-simplices in $T$, where a simplex is alternating if it is colored by $n+1$ distinct colors in such a way that when they are ordered by absolute value, their signs alternate. \end{theorem}